compound-finance/comet/docs/README.md

 ## Collateral & Borrowing

-Compound Comet accounts can supply crypto assets as collateral to borrow the base asset.
+Compound III accounts can supply crypto assets as collateral to borrow the base asset.

 Account *balances* for the base token are signed integers.
 An account balance greater than zero indicates the base asset is supplied and a balance less than zero indicates the base asset is borrowed.